AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/Inline/req.rst

-SC assessements for simple statements shall not be influenced by subprogram Inlining.
+SC assessments for simple statements shall not be influenced by subprogram Inlining.